Stephen Eckel, Pharm.D., M.H.A.

 Associate Dean for Global Engagement

-Eckel is the Associate Dean for Global Engagement at the UNC Eshelman School of Pharmacy.
-He is also an associate professor in the Division of Practice Advancement and Clinical Education (PACE).
-In addition, he is director of graduate studies and is in charge of the two-year master of science in pharmaceutical sciences with a specialization in health-system pharmacy administration.
-This degree is hosted at various sites across the country.
-At UNC Medical Center, he is director of pharmacy for innovation services and residency program director of the 2-year program in health-system pharmacy administration.
-He has worked with almost 250 residents over the years.
+Stephen Eckel, Pharm.D., M.H.A., is associate dean for global engagement and a associate professor in the Division of Practice Advancement and Clinical Education.
+He leads a two-year Master of Science in Pharmaceutical Sciences with a specialization in health-system pharmacy administration.
+This degree is hosted at eight hospitals, five of which are in North Carolina and others are located in 3 other states.
+At UNC Medical Center, he is director of pharmacy for innovation services, where he is residency program director for the 2-year health system pharmacy administration and leadership residency program.
+He has worked with almost 200 residents over the years.

-As an innovator and entrepreneur Eckel spearheaded the development of UNC Pharmacy Grand Rounds with ASHP and launched ChemoGLO, LLC with Bill Zamboni, PharmD, PhD.
-He also founded Assure Technologies, LLC, which is developing the Precynge medical device.
-He is the previous editor of the health-system edition of Pharmacy Times and a passionate supporter of the role of the pharmacist and the use of technology in patient care.
+As an innovator and entrepreneur, Eckel spearheaded the development of UNC Pharmacy Grand Rounds with ASHP and launched ChemoGLO, LLC with Bill Zamboni, Pharm.D., Ph.D.
+He is also the founder of Assure Technologies, LLC, which is leading the development of the medical device Precynge (precise syringe).
+Eckel is the previous editor of the health-system edition of Pharmacy Times and a passionate supporter of the role of the pharmacist and technology in patient care.
 He conducts and publishes his research and is frequently asked to speak around the world on these issues.